liberkee/openldapjs/README.md

 ## Running the tests

 For the tests to run, you'll need some sample test data.
-In order to do this use `npm config set` ,or manually edit your package.json file, and configure your local ldap data :
+In order to do this manually edit the ldapTestEntries section of the [config](./test/config.json) file and configure your local ldap data :
- domain: address of your ldap server, E.g: ldap://localhost:389
+ host: address of your ldap server, E.g: ldap://localhost:389

  userDn: E.g: cn=admin,dc=demoApp,dc=com